 The second lecture takes a look at good coding practices.

-Lecture notes: The purpose of a code review has two main goals:
+Lecture Notes: The objectives of a code review are twofold:

-Personal notes: While the lecture presents various strategies to prevent the most common beginner mistakes.
-These are just a select few of all the various types of code smells.
-I prefer to use the IDE IntelliJ, it has a feature called "Code Inspector".
-It will scan your code and suggest fixes for a lot of types of code smells.
-Good code should never have obvious code smells.
+Personal Note: Although the lecture covers various methods to prevent typical mistakes made by beginners, these are just a few examples of various code smells.
+I personally use the IntelliJ IDE, which includes a feature called "Code Inspector."
+It scans your code and provides suggestions to address a range of code smells.
+Ideally, good code should not contain any obvious code smells.

-For the "Java Tutor” Homework assignments you must use an Eclipse Plugin.
-So sadly you have to use Eclipse with a custom-built plugin and as usual, I have had a lot of fun with randomly crashing Eclipse, the plugin giving me over and over again the same questions.
-The "Java Tutor" is overall quite weak.
-The questions are more like “fill in the blanks" and only accepts a single correct answer.
-Usually, the titles of the links to the related materials give away the correct answer.
-However, if you enter the wrong value, you can simply click "Show Answer”, copy the solution, and progress without penalty.
+For the "Java Tutor" homework, you must use an Eclipse plugin.
+Unfortunately, this requires using Eclipse along with a custom-built plugin, which has resulted in frequent crashes of Eclipse and repeated questions from the plugin.
+The "Java Tutor" is not very strong, with questions that are mostly "fill in the blanks" and only have a single correct answer.
+Often, the titles of the related materials links give away the correct answer, and if you enter the wrong answer, you can simply click "Show Answer," copy the solution, and move on without any consequences.